 EUROMOD Notes: Exempted earnings for long-term unemployed cannot be taken into account due to lack of information on previous working status.
 Minimum income benefit rules are partly different in all federal states, the (formal!) differences in the systems are mainly in the amount of housing allowances.
 We model only the system of Vienna, where the majority of receivers is located.
 Another point that has to be mentioned is that local authorities can exercise significant degrees of discretion in determining eligibility and amounts of social assistance.
 In the model we do not attempt to take into account these 'discretionary' dimensions.
-Due to unclear entitlement conditions, social control and other factors many potential receivers do not take up social assistance (Fuchs 2009).
+Due to unclear entitlement conditions, social control and other factors many potential receivers do not take up minimum income benefit (Fuchs et al. 2019).

-2.4.13 Single payment for pensioners (Einmalzahlung Pensionisten: ptu_s)
+2.4.15 Single payment for pensioners (Einmalzahlung Pensionisten: ptu_s)